Fraunhofer-AISEC/cmc/doc/setup-sgx.md

 ## SGX Setup

-Creates the PKI and metadata for running the testtool with libapi (CMC integrated) within an SGX enclave:
+Creates the PKI and metadata for running cmcctl with libapi (CMC integrated) within an SGX enclave:
 ```sh
 source env.bash